Zywave/booster/src/_areas/design-system/components/notifiers.md

 * **Top bar:** Defines the type of Notifier by color: info (blue), success (green), error (red).
 * **Icon:** Defines the type of Notifier by an icon: info, success, error.
 * **Header:** Briefly describes the message to the user.
-The header should be H3 and remain on one line, with a max-width of 50 characters without spaces.
+The header should be H3 and remain on one line, with a max-width of 50 characters.
 * **Body text:** Provides supporting content for the header.
 The body text should be kept straightforward and span no longer than 3 lines.
-* **Action (optional):** A single action typically associated with the message, such as 'View details.'
+* **Action (optional):** A single action associated with the message, such as 'View details.'
 * **Close:** A close button allows the user to dismiss the message.

 For detailed documentation on our Notifier anatomy, view the [ZUI Notifier design specs](https://xd.adobe.com/view/759fc73f-c8df-44b6-adb5-b600e2badaf3-20cc/grid/).